SonicPy/SonicPy/docs/source/imageanalysis.rst

 Source image
 ************

-   This panel displays the normalized image counts from the image, (I/I\ :sub:`0`).
+   The top left panel displays the normalized image counts from the image, (I/I\ :sub:`0`).

+   The red box delimits the relevant part of the image that will be used for finding the edges.

 .. _crop:

-   .. note:: The cropping-rechangle (red) can be adjusted by dragging the
+   .. note:: The red box can be adjusted by dragging the
              diamond handles using a mouse.
-The region-of-interest selected by the cropping-rengangle will be used for subsequent computations and edge finding.
+The region-of-interest selected by the red box will be used for subsequent computations and edge finding.

    .. figure:: /images/i_0.png